 The results presented in this section are divided into three parts.
-In the first and second part, the data obtained from the precipitation projections (Sect.
-3.2.1) and population scenarios (Sect.
-3.2.2) are analysed.
-Then, the last part (Sect.
-3.2.3) shows the results obtained by applying the models developed in Sect.
-3.1 using the data from the projections.
-Therefore, in the last part, the probability of a damaging event is estimated for global warming of 1.5, 2 and 3 °C and taking into account different socioeconomic scenarios.
+In the first and second part, the data obtained from the precipitation projections (Section 3.2.1) and population scenarios (Section 3.2.2) are analysed.
+Then, the last part (Section 3.2.3)

+15 shows the results obtained by applying the models developed in Section 3.1 using the data from the projections.
+Therefore, in this last part, the probability of a damaging event is estimated for a global warming of 1.5, 2 and 3 °C and taking into account different socio-economic scenarios.